 Edgar R. Giesinger, Jr. has been a director since November 2015.
 Mr. Giesinger retired as a managing partner from KPMG LLP on September 30, 2015.
 He has 35 years of accounting and finance experience working mainly with publicly traded corporations.
 Over the years, he has advised a number of clients in accounting and financial matters, capital raising, international expansions and in the dealings with the Securities and Exchange Commission.
 While working with companies in a variety of industries, his primary focus has been energy and manufacturing clients.
 Mr. Giesinger is a Certified Public Accountant in the State of Texas and former Chairman of the Texas Tri-Cities Chapter of the National Association of Corporate Directors.
 He has lectured and led seminars on various topics dealing with financial risks, controls and financial reporting.
-Mr. Giesinger serves as director and audit committee member on the board of Solaris Oilfield Infrastructure, Inc. (ticker symbol "SOI"), an NYSE listed manufacturer and provider of proppant management systems for oil and gas well sites.
+Mr. Giesinger serves as director and audit committee member on the board of Solaris Oilfield Infrastructure, Inc. (ticker symbol "SOI"), a NYSE listed manufacturer and provider of proppant management systems for oil and gas well sites.
+Mr. Giesinger also serves as director and audit committee member on the board of Mach Natural Resources LP (ticker symbol "MNR"), a NYSE listed independent upstream oil and gas company.
 The Board believes that Mr. Giesinger's extensive financial and accounting experience, including that related to the energy and manufacturing industries, enables him to effectively serve as a director.